rag5798/cse310/README.md

 <!--{Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}-->

 <!--{Provide a description of your software}-->
-This project uses GO to print a GO proverb to the console.
+This project uses GO to print the GO proverb to the console.

 <!--{Describe your purpose for creating this software.}-->
 I made this project to better understand setting up and running GO code.
 I was able to learn more about how to setup a go.mod file and how to run a .go file from the terminal.